Over 100 approved programs on 6 of 7 continents

 Semester-long programs allow for deep engagement in academic study, internship and research opportunities, and understanding of our interconnected world.
 According to the National Association of Colleges and Employers (NACE), employers are seeking talent who can demonstrate soft skills, like problem solving, leadership, initiative, adaptability, and ability to work in teams and across difference.
 The global marketplace also demands knowledge of foreign markets, and foreign language ability is considered an added bonus.

-This is an interactive map that lets students look through potential programs that are in partnership with Depauw University.
+This is an interactive map that lets students look through potential programs that are in partnership with DePauw University.
 It covers all programs that are in the US and programs around the world.
 Each program has a detailed summary describing them along with links to places that allow you to learn more.
-In order to apply please search for them in Horizons and follow the below steps.
+In order to apply please search for them in Depauw's off-campus application and follow the below steps.
 (Please note that not all programs listed on story maps are currently available due to the current pandemic.)

 HOW DO I STUDY OFF CAMPUS?

 - Apply by the appropriate deadline: